K-2 (Kansas highway): Route description

 K-2's southern terminus is at US-281 east of Hardtner in Barber County.
-The highway proceeds east for 1.7 mi through flat rural farmlands then crosses Little Mule Creek.
-The highway continues east for another 1.7 mi then curves south at Coats Street.
-K-2 then quickly curves back east at Bare Road and continues for another .45 mi then enters Kiowa as Main Street.
-The highway has an at-grade crossing with a BNSF Railway.
-K-2 then intersects the northern terminus of the southern leg of K-8 (4th Street).
-K-2 continues east for .2 mi then turns north onto 7th Street.
-The highway continues north through the city then begins to curve northeast at Hardtner Street and soon exits the city as it passes by a school.
-K-2 continues northeast, parallel to the railroad track, for roughly .9 mi then crosses Medicine Lodge River.
-The highway continues through rural farmlands for another 1.6 mi then crosses Lone Tree Canyon.
-It continues another roughly 3 mi along the railroad track then enters Hazelton.
-K-2 continues for about .5 mi then exits the city into rural farmlands.
-The highway continues to parallel the railroad track for another 3 mi then crosses Salty Creek.
-It continues through rural farmlands for another 1.5 mi and crosses into Harper County.
-As K-2 enters the county it crosses Little Sandy Creek then curves east away from the railroad.
-The highway continues east through rural farmlands for 2.8 mi and crosses Sandy Creek, then Camp Creek 2.3 mi later.
-It continues east for about 3.1 mi then intersects 80 Avenue, which travels south to Waldron.
+The highway proceeds east, just 1.5 mi north of Kansas-Oklahoma border, through flat rural farmland.
+The highway crosses Little Mule Creek before intersecting Coates Street, where it curves south.
+K-2 then quickly curves back east at Bare Road, then enters Kiowa as Main Street.
+The highway has an at-grade crossing with a BNSF Railway track.
+K-2 then intersects the northern terminus of the southern leg of K-8 (4th Street), before turning north onto 7th Street.
+K-2 begins to curve northeast at Hardtner Street and soon exits the city as it passes by a school.
+K-2 continues northeast, parallel to the railroad track and after a short distance crosses Medicine Lodge River.
+The highway continues through rural farmland for another 1.6 mi then crosses Lone Tree Canyon.
+It continues northeast along the railroad track and briefly passes through the northwest corner of Hazelton.
+The highway passes just north of Spicer Lake before crossing over Salty Creek.
+K-2 then enters into Harper County.
+The highway crosses Little Sandy Creek then curves east away from the railroad.
+The highway continues east through flat farmland and soon crosses Sandy Creek, then Camp Creek 2.3 mi later.
+K-2 continues east to an intersection with 80 Avenue, which travels south to Waldron.